ArnoldSmith86/virtualtabletop-library/Tutorials/README.md

 ## Copyright notice

-All tutorials used on VirtualTabletop.io have the approval of their developers to release the the tutorial to the Public Domain under CC0.
+All tutorials used on VirtualTabletop.io have the approval of their developers to release the tutorial to the Public Domain under CC0.